 Selwa Anthony has been in the news because she preferred to do business this way, and sadly it’s not that rare.

-Put your publishing career first, not their or your ego…
+Put your publishing goals first, not your ego…

 The bottom line is that you need to look after your own career, and your own best interests.
 Yes, it’s uncomfortable ending a relationship with an agent but if they’re stalling you, never replying, and have no interest in representing your work then you are truly better off on your own.